 Can chemical peels be done consecutively?

 An interval of three weeks to a month is advised when getting chemical peels.
-The time in between treatments is crucial to give the skin ample time to heal and regenerate new cells.
+The time between treatments is crucial to give the skin ample time to heal and regenerate new cells.

 How many sessions are needed to be able to achieve optimum results?